numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 of Python scalars and NumPy scalars/0-D arrays is, again, two-fold:

-1. The special handling of NumPy scalars/0-D arrays as well as the value inspection can be very surprising to users.
+1. The special handling of NumPy scalars/0-D arrays as well as the value inspection can be very surprising to users,
 2. The value-inspection logic is much harder to explain and implement.
    It is further harder to make it available to user defined DTypes through :ref:`NEP 42 <NEP42>`.